avhou/rai/assignment/assignment2/report/rai-report.md

 Accomplishing AGI has been a goal of (strong) AI from the beginning.
 ChatGPT was regarded by some as an AGI when it was introduced.
 But people soon started to reflect on the many ethical issues associated with generative AI in general and ChatGPT in particular.
 We saw more discussions about the fear of super human level intelligence and humanity losing control to superior AI systems.
 Competitors of OpenAI even suggested development of ChatGPT models should be temporarily suspended.

-Is it **safe** to use ChatGPT as a society?
+We categorize an AGI system as **safe** when it acts ethically and responsibly, it complies with instructions and it resists bias.
 Many aspects are important in this discussion :

-- **Input bias** : ChatGPT is trained on a huge internet corpus.
-This data may be biased and as such, ChatGPT will learn these biases while being trained.
 - **Copyright issues** : ChatGPT may have been trained on copyrighted materials.
 What about the copyrights of the original authors who see their copyrighted material being made available to the public without proper compensation?
 - **Transparency** : It is not clear how and why ChatGPT generates a response, which sources were used, or why it preferred one source over another.
 - **Accountability** : Who is liable when ChatGPT produces false information and this leads to injury or other harm?